microsoft/NeuralSpeech/PriorGrad-vocoder/README.md

 If `--fast` is not provided, the model performs slow sampling with the same `T` step forward diffusion used in training.

+## Pretrained weights
+We release the pretrained weights of PriorGrad-vocoder model trained for 3M steps.

+[Download from Azure blob storage](https://msramllasc.blob.core.windows.net/modelrelease/priorgrad_voc.zip) and unzip the file to `checkpoints/priorgrad`

 ## Reference
 If you find PriorGrad useful to your work, please consider citing the paper as below: